hlissner/dotfiles/README.md

 + **Why NixOS?**

-  Because declarative, generational, and immutable configuration is a godsend when you have a fleet of computers to manage.
+  Because managing hundreds of servers is the tenth circle of hell without a declarative, generational, and immutable single-source-of-truth configuration framework like NixOS.

+  Sure beats the nightmare of capistrano/chef/puppet/ansible + brittle shell scripts I left behind.

 + **Should I use NixOS?**